timofeysie/drf-two/README.md

 ]
 ```

-Out-of-the-box, we need to use  session authentication in development.

-And for Production we’ll use Tokens.
+We will still use session authentication in development and for Production use Tokens.

-This will allow us to continue to be able to  log into our API as we work on it.

-To make this distinction, I’ll set  ```os.environ['DEV'] = '1'``` in the env.py file.
+To make this distinction, set  ```os.environ['DEV'] = '1'``` in the env.py file.

-Next, we can use this value to check whether we’re in Development or Production,
-and authenticate using sessions  or tokens respectively.
+Next, use this value to check whether we’re in Development or Production, and authenticate using sessions or tokens respectively.

-To enable token authentication, we’ll  also have to set REST_USE_JWT to True.
+To enable token authentication, set REST_USE_JWT to True.

-To make sure they’re sent over HTTPS only,  we will set JWT_AUTH_SECURE to True as well.
+To make sure they’re sent over HTTPS only set JWT_AUTH_SECURE to True.

-We also need to declare the cookie names for the  access and refresh tokens, as we’ll be using both.
+Declare the cookie names for the access and refresh tokens since we both.

 ## The problem with allauth again